WRAPPED IN FLAME

 “Keith is an ass.
 Always was, always will be.
 I’m glad it’s finally over.”

 Mike closed that last bit of distance between them.
-Her hands came to rest on his hard chest while he slipped one hand around her waist.
-Long, thick fingers coiled around her neck, cradling it, drawing her closer.
+She rested her hands on the plane of his sculpted chest while he slipped one hand around her waist.
+Eyes on hers, he slipped his long fingers behind her neck, cradling it, drawing her near.

 “I know you had to live it, but we had to watch it.
-You have no idea how frustrating it was for us to not interfere.
+You have no idea how frustrating that was for us to not interfere.
 It’s been hell watching you—”

 Mike cupped her head and drew it to his shoulder.
 “Someone needs a hug.”

 “You or me?”
-She slipped her arms around his neck.
+She slipped her arms around him.

 “Both of us?”

-One hand slipped to her lower back.
-There was the barest hint of pressure there, trying to pull her even closer than they already were.
-She felt the hardness between them.
-Hot and unmistakable.
+He slipped his hand her lumbar.
+There was the barest hint of pressure there, as if he were trying to pull her even closer than they already were.
+She felt the hardness between them—hot and unmistakable.

-She swallowed, her throat gone dry.
+She swallowed.
+Her throat had gone dry.
 Make a move or ignore it?
 A mistake now risked ruining their friendship.
 Erica couldn’t bear that.
-She left control in his hands, let him make the next move.
+She’d leave control in his hands, let him make the next move.